rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 In June 2013, I signed up for a week-long [Intro to Mountaineering](/events/Intro-to-Mountaineering_June-2013) course out of Bow Hut, where we learned the basics of glacier travel, crevasse rescue, self-arresting with a ice axe, and compass-based navigation.
 A few of the other participants were Calgary locals, so we exchanged numbers and kicked off our mountaineering careers together.

-We climbed together that summer, teaching ourselves the basics of sport and trad climbing, attempting a few different mountaineering objectives (including a doomed attempt of the Runde Traverse, more on that in [30 Going on 13](/journal/30-going-on-13#introduction)).
+We climbed together that summer, teaching ourselves the basics of sport and trad climbing, attempting a few different mountaineering objectives (including a doomed attempt of the Rundle Traverse, more on that in [30 Going on 13](/journal/30-going-on-13#introduction)).
 When winter came, our ambitions changed to ice climbing and backcountry skiing.

 Having long since mastered downhill and nordic skiing, backcountry skiing was the logical next step in my winter outdoor pursuits.
 Over the course of next number of seasons, I took courses, went on guided trips, and built up my gear, fitness, and experience.
 Young, fit, and keen, I set off to find adventure in the mountains.
 Starting with day trips in benign terrain, I gradually worked my way up to ski-mountaineering and multi-day, tent-based ski traverses, where covering a lot of horizontal ground efficiently, as in nordic skiing, is paramount.
 I dreamed to ski bigger and better objectives, and to see just how far I could take it.